Shobhit-creator/Ansible_Collection_k8s_cluster/README.md

 * For running this Role make sure your dynamic inventory configured

 ## Use This Role
-* Download this `ansible-galaxy collection install rootritesh.k8s_cluster`
+* Download this `ansible-galaxy collection install collection_name
 * Playbook Example for running this Role

 		- hosts: Hosts